Saved costs from not having to maintain dams on a regular basis.

 The pump will work fine on heads under 80m, but is never likely to pump more than 10,000 litres per day in summer.
 Below 80m less power is required so the pump spends more time running at full speed, which is limited by the electronic BLDC (brushless DC motor) speed controller.
 It is our assumption that most of our customers will wish to pump in the 60-220m static head range.

-The maximum flow the pump can deliver is 35 litres/minute at zero head with a 10mm cam fitted and running at 900 rpm.
+The maximum flow the pump can deliver is 15.7 litres/minute dependent on head.

 What happens if there is not enough water for the SHP?